NAKAMURA TOMIJÛRÔ V

 1987: tour in the USSR.

-March 1991: revival at the National Theatre of Namiki Gohei I's play "Sode Nikki Banshû Meguri"; Tomijûrô plays the roles of Innami Naizen, Kosakabe Mondo and Heisaku (in reality the fox Yokurô) [more details].
+March 1991: revival at the National Theatre of Namiki Gohei I's play "Sode Nikki Banshû Meguri"; Tomijûrô played the roles of Innami Naizen, Kosakabe Mondo and Heisaku (in reality the fox Yokurô) [more details].

 1996: tour in Italy.